TrustEsosa12/alx-low_level_programming/0x08-recursion/README.md

-returns the natural square root of a number
+returns 1 if the input integer is a prime number, otherwise return 0